Simple Syrup Ratio Guide – Which to Use and When

 What is 1:1 simple syrup ratio?

-A 1 to 1 syrup ratio is equal parts sugar and water – any amount, as long as they match.
+A 1 to 1 simple syrup ratio is equal parts sugar and water – any amount, as long as they match.

 1 cup sugar + 1 cup water